 If, after giving notice, you change the ceremony venue or the date is moved beyond 12 months from the date of your appointment, you must give a new notice and pay the fees again.

-Your notice must be displayed publicly for 28 clear days before an authority to marry or form a civil partnership can be issued.
-However, if one or both parties to the marriage / civil partnership is subject to immigration control, the legal wait period before an authority to marry or form a civil partnership may be extended, by the Home Office, to 70 days.
+Your notice must be displayed publicly for 28 clear days before a marriage or civil partnership schedule can be issued.
+However, if one or both parties to the marriage / civil partnership is subject to immigration control, this legal wait period may be extended, by the Home Office, to 70 days.

 Please do ensure that you plan ahead as your marriage or civil partnership cannot take place if the legal preliminaries are not carried out in sufficient time to allow for the marriage or civil partnership schedule to be issued ahead of the ceremony date.

 The requirements are different depending on your nationality.
 Please read the following information carefully.